369koushil/Js-30-Days-Challenge/Day 08/README.md

 # Day 08: ES6+ Features

 ## Rest and Spread Operators
+- synatax is same for Rest and Spread operator but each have different puroses

 ### Spread Operator
+- it is used for unpacking elements of array or object.
 - Used over iterable objects like arrays and objects.
 - Commonly used to copy an array or object.